mccoderpy/discord.py-with-message-components/docs/api/events.rst

         Called when a user uses a voice effect in a :class:`VoiceChannel`.

-        :param channel: The voice channel in wich the effect was used.
+        :param channel: The voice channel in which the effect was used.
         :type channel: :class:`VoiceChannel`
         :param payload: The payload containing info about the effect.
         :type payload: :class:`VoiceChannelEffectSendEvent`